 Let’s take the same f(x) = 1/x function we used before, but let’s try to compute the derivative at x=0.001.
 We know that the derivative should exist at that point because the function 1/x has no problems for that value of x, so let’s try it.

 At this point it will look like I’m bullying the poor Ti-36X Pro, but I’m not.
 I really like that calculator, but it’s the only calculator I have with such a naive implementation of numerical differentiation, so please excuse me (I’ll also admit that my initial naive implementation for my calculators suffered from the same exact problems, so I’m not one to talk).

 Í’m exploiting the fact that we know beforehand that the calculator uses 0.001 as the value for h.
-And we know that unless the calculator is using forward difference exclusively (quite unlikely) it will try to calculate f (a-h) at one point.
+And we know that it will try to calculate f (a-h) at one point.
 Since we chose a=0.001, that would be 1/ (0.001 – 0.001), which results in a division by zero.

-Both methods covered here should be prone to this issue, as long as you can find a point where either a+h or a-h becomes an invalid expression (for their internal choice of h).
+Both methods covered here should be prone to this issue, as long as you can find a point where either f(a+h) or f(a-h) becomes an invalid expression (for their internal choice of h).

 Countering this problem

 Interestingly enough, I couldn’t make any of my Casio calculators fall for this trick, so you could definitely believe the manual when they say that the calculator is indeed being “smart” and “choosing” a right value of h, appropriate to the function you provided.